 There are many questions, first like just about all Ocean teams.
 TRN is made up of two sport players.
 Most of the players on TRN roster don’t train or play high level AAU basketball.
 It should not affect them in the division.
 But once outside it can become a issue.
 Next who are the 4th and 5th starter?
 What’s the plan if anyone inculding the role players get into foul trouble?
 The weak schedule will allow them to gain valuable experience.
 But will it get them ready for Jackson Memorial?
 Finally how many box and ones and tri angle and 2, do you think they will see?
 What’s the game plan for that?
 Coach GILLEN has her hands full.

 There is no question JACKSON MEMORIAL will be coming at TRN with guns blazing this year.
 Coach Rachel Goodale returns almost her entire roster.
-She has two D1 players and a roster of experienced players who all want a ring.
+She has two possible D1 players and a roster of experienced players who all want a ring.
 Last season JACKSON knocked off #10 state ranked TRN.
 This year they hope to sweep them.
 This is a deep talented competitive team.
 Toms RIVER EAST gave everyone fits and will be looking to surprise everyone this year.
 They have two All DIVISION players.

 Coach- Rachel Goodale(sectional title Ring, TOC appearance)

 This group has it all, shooters, ball handlers, rebounders and even size.
-They have a 1st Team All Freshman player, two D1 players, and 4 All Division players.
+They have a 1st Team All Freshman player, possible D1 players, and 4 All Division players.
 Last year they finished in the Shore Top 10 and surprised everyone with their big win over TRN.
 They are led by the THE FAB FOUR….GIADANO, EVANS, DONZA AND CAPUA

 There is no question who the star of this team will be this year.
 BIANCA GIORDANO is the key to everything for JAX MEM this season.
 Her ability to find teammates and elevate every players game on the roster is exceptional stuff.
 She is the best passing guard in the entire state of New Jersey and last year averaged 8 assists per game.
 But it’s not just the passing.
 It’s her ability to raise the energy level for her team and fans.
 She could be the most dynamic guard in the Shore.
 What lost is that she is a deadly long range shooter.
 Yet her biggest asset is her ability to raise her came against real competition.
 It was she that made all the right plays vs TRN and in every other big game.
 She knows when to score, witness her multiple double/double games.
 Where talking assists and points.
 Despite her size, she averaged 4 plus rebounds a game.
 She accounts for more points maybe more than any player in the division.
 She trains at NBS a highly competitive environment we’re just about every elite point guard in New Jersey trains and she takes a back seat to none…this is a mega competitive guard and she will not just make a run at ALL SHORE, but divisional PLAYER OF THE YEAR as well.
 The junior is actively being recruited by D1 schools.
 She is the key to JACKSON MEMORIAL’s fortunes.